 Fan Disservice: When the Death Stench starts to infect humans some chapters later, there is again a lot of nudity, also of Kaori, but this time, it certainly isn't played for fanservice.
 The term Squick only scratches the surface...

 Fate Worse than Death: Ignoring the physical Body Horror for a bit, the bacteria slowly paralyses the victims' muscular and nervous systems, keeping them vegetative but very much alive.
 Kaori is even conscious enough to reactivate her walker and try to Murder the Hypotenuse.

 For Science!: The apparent motivation for Tadashi's uncle improving upon the design of the old, rusted mechanical legs and constructing the two prototype walkers.
 What exactly he planned on doing with them is a mystery for the ages.

 Ghostapo: Given its nature, the Death Stench may or may not have been related to the Axis Powers' notorious occult experiments.

 Maybe Magic, Maybe Mundane: What compels the walkers' behavior.
 They straddle the line between being a sentient bio-weapon and being literally powered by ghosts.
 The story provides no definitive answer.

 No Biochemical Barriers: The disease can apparently infect anything.
-It was originally developed to infect mammals, specifically the original plan was to release infected dogs and have them spread it to enemy soldiers, but in addition to this we also see such diverse things as elephants, cattle, pigs and whales, the eponymous fish and sharks and even an octopus.
+It was originally developed to infect mammals, specifically the original plan was to release infected dogs and have them spread it to enemy soldiers, but in addition to this we also see such diverse things as elephants, cattle, pigs and whales, the eponymous fish and sharks and even squid.
 Then again it is supernatural bacteria.